sipos/Promethean_ActiveConnect/README.md

 # Promethean ActiveConnect

+## Introduction

 These notes are my own regarding a Promethean ActiveConnect device I was given.
+They are also about the distributions I tried on it, mostly focused on ones potentially suitable for new Linux users.
+The detail on my experience of distributions is a bit off-topic to the original purpose.

+## Device

 According to the label on the base, it is model `PRM-ACON1-01`.
 My device's serial number is in [this file](serial_number.txt) (intentionally not shared publicly, but it begins with a G).

 It came with some sort of Windows 10 based system on it, and appears to be the Windows 10 version of the ActiveConnect M-series or ClassFlow Connect device with information [here](https://support.prometheanworld.com/s/topic/0TOPQ0000001ptJ4AQ/activconnect-mseries-classflow-connect?language=en_US).
 One thing noted from the website is that apparently the upper-right (top, next to eSATA port) USB 3.0 port is "optimised for touch devices" (see [here](https://support.prometheanworld.com/s/article/1510?language=en_US)).